wigging/wigging.github.io/_notes/git-github.md

 ---
 title: Git and GitHub
 excerpt: Tips and tricks for working with Git and GitHub.
-date: 2017-12-07
+date: 2018-07-01
 ---

 # Git and GitHub

-Tips on using Git and GitHub.
+Git is a great version control system that is the foundation of the online GitHub platform for sharing code.
+The sections below provide configuration settings and tips for working with these tools.

-## Configuration
+## Git configuration

-Set the user name and email address for every commit with the config command.
-The list option will show the current configuration settings on your system or for the particular project.
+Set the user name and email address for every commit with the "git config" command.
+The "git config --list" option will show the current configuration settings.

 ```bash
 # Set system wide user name and email for git